gavinmcfarland/figma-store/README.md

 ### `ui` context

-Within the `ui` context you can create a reactive state which will be synced to `clientStorage`.
+Within the `ui` context you can create a reactive state using the `useFigmaState` reactive primitive.

 ```svelte
 <!-- ui.svelte -->